benhowell/benhowell.github.com/_posts/2015-02-08-should-i-become-a-programmer-making-breaking-intrigue.md

 #### Making
 If you like making or fixing things around the house just because:

- * It seems like a fun or saves money
+ * It seems like fun or saves money
  * It looks like an interesting exercise, even when you know that your final product may not be as good as a bought one
  * Just to "have a crack" at making something even though there's a good possibility of failing and wasting your time and end up having to buy "the real thing"